MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 Requirements for remote execution include:

-+ You must configure an R Integrated Development Environment (IDE) to work with [Microsoft R Client](../r-client-get-started.md).
++ Configure an R Integrated Development Environment (IDE) to work with [Microsoft R Client](../r-client-get-started.md).
-+ You must also have [authenticated access](security-authentication.md) to an instance of Microsoft R Server with its [operationalization feature configured](configuration-initial.md).
++ Obtain [authenticated access](security-authentication.md) to an instance of Microsoft R Server with its [operationalization feature configured](configuration-initial.md).

 ## More resources